-In this post, I talked about how to Create a Grocery and Eating Out Budget.
+In this post, I talked about how to Create a Grocery Budget.
 That is step one to be able to save some major money $$ when shopping for food.

 I want to start with saying that what I stock in my pantry may not be ideal for you or your family.
 The main point that I want to get across is that you need a well-stocked pantry in order to stick to your grocery budget.